Child Care: a valuable tool for community growth

 • Increased Workforce Retention

-By incorporating child care into the economic development strategy, communities can foster growth, build a stronger workforce, and create a lasting, positive impact for families and businesses alike.
+By incorporating child care into the economic development strategy, communities can foster growth, build a stronger workforce, and create a lasting, positive impact for families and businesses.

 What can your community do to support quality child care in Iowa?

-• Be Informed with Data - Learn more about the current landscape of child care in your county.
+• Be Informed with Data - Learn more about the current child care landscape in your county.

 • Provide Resources - Ensure all families are aware of CCR&R services.
-Sharing information and linking to the CCR&R website can help families find child care option and supports.
+Sharing information and linking to the CCR&R website can help families find child care options and support.

-• Tax Benefits - Explore potential tax benefits available for employers to help employees wtih chid care costs.
+• Tax Benefits - Explore potential tax benefits available for employers to help employees with child care costs.

 • Advocate in your Community - Speak out about state initiatives and support local economic development